Most volunteers who participate in SSP are part of a youth group, but we want the SSP experience to be accessible to all youth and adult volunteers!

 - All participants should be willing to engage in and embrace the Christian faith component of SSP; this experience involves prayer, worship, and faith exploration.
 We do not want any participant to feel they are in a place that is uncomfortable for them, but do also want them to experience the joys of living in an intentional Christian community for the week.

-- All youth should attend voluntarily, not pressured from a parent or exclusively to earn community service hours.
+- All volunteers should attend voluntarily, not pressured from a parent or exclusively to earn community service hours.

-- Individual youth and their families must coordinate their own travel to and from the site location.
+- Individual volunteers must coordinate their own travel to and from the site location.
 Youth will not be permitted to drive any personal vehicle during their time at SSP.

 Age of Participants for Individual Program

-Youth entering the 9th, 10th, 11th and 12th grades in Fall 2017 and 2017 high school graduates are all welcome to participate in our Individual Program.
+Youth entering the 9th, 10th, 11th, and 12th grades in Fall 2019, 2019 high school graduates, and adult volunteers are all welcome to participate in our Individual Program.

 Dedication to a Small Group Size